jonasbergqvist/saas-cms-visual-builder-workshop/README-x10-Create-element-component.md

 Save the file.

+## 10.9 Try the application
-## 10.9 Try the application in a browser
+Try the application in a browser

 Go to [http://localhost:3000/](http://localhost:3000/) and check the result

 ![image](https://github.com/user-attachments/assets/68c4c819-9b48-45ca-a227-e8a727d08663)

+## 10.10 Update TestProperty
-## 10.10 Update 'element.TestProperty?.json' to 'element.TestProperty?.html'
+Update 'element.TestProperty?.json' to 'element.TestProperty?.html'

 The 'element.TestProperty?.json' can't be handled directly.
 Lets make a simple change to use html from the XhtmlString instead

       import { FragmentType, useFragment, graphql } from '@/graphql'